Antidepressants for bipolar disorder: are they helpful?

 Always report side effects.
 If the medication you’re taking is making you feel agitated, overly depressed, or given to self-harm, that’s something your HCP needs to know immediately.

-Take your medication as it’s prescribed to you.
-Always follow your HCP’s exact instructions when taking bipolar medication.
+Take your bipolar medication as it’s prescribed to you.
+Always follow your HCP’s exact instructions.
 Keep taking it even if you’re feeling better.
 Skipping or changing your doses increases your risk of rapid cycling and symptom relapse.

 Antidepressants are usually taken for a short period of time and always with caution.
 It’s critical that you stay in close contact with your HCP throughout your treatment and keep the dialogue open.
 Learn about all medications you’re taking and be honest about any questions or concerns you have.
-It’s a wise idea to avoid alcohol and illicit drugs, as well.
+It’s a wise idea to avoid alcohol and illicit drugs, and focus on getting adequate sleep, eating a healthy diet, and finding strategies to manage stress.

 During this time, your treatment may also involve therapy, which can help you talk about your disorder, recognize certain thoughts and behaviors, and move to address them.
 Receiving support from family, caregivers, close friends, and other loved ones can be a vital part of your care, too.